Law-cmd/Law-cmd-waterlevel_sensor_with_refill/README.md

 # Overview

-I have made a water level sensor with two way of alarming and a refill process.
+I have made a water level sensor with two ways of alarming and a refill process.

 Sensor funktion:[Explanatory video](https://www.youtube.com/shorts/WR1qh0_Rwd8)